van001/lesscode/readme.md

 ```

 # Application
-> Even though we are all individuals, we still have a herd mentality.
+> Say they say in the valley - ideas are dime a dozen.
+So let's execute it...

 1. [Common algorithm and interview questions](https://github.com/van001/lesscode/tree/master/nodejs/excercise)